-Paid for up to 39 weeks to recently employed or self-employed women who are pregnant, have recently given birth and do not qualify for Statutory Maternity Pay.
+Paid for up to 39 weeks to recently employed or self-employed women who are pregnant, have recently given birth and do not qualify for Statutory Maternity Pay (below).
 There are two different rates of allowance depending on earnings.
-An addition can be paid for a husband/civil partner.
+Employed women can get 52 weeks of Maternity Leave.
 See Shared Parental Leave and Pay below.